Chapter 14. Construction Codes.

 § 6–1405.01.
 Administration of construction regulations.

-*NOTE: This section includes amendments by temporary legislation that will expire on November 21, 2024.
+*NOTE: This section includes amendments by emergency legislation that will expire on February 20, 2025.
 To view the text of this section after the expiration of all emergency and temporary legislation affecting this section, click this link: Permanent Version.*

 (a)(1) The Building Code Official is authorized to administer and enforce the provisions of this chapter, including provisions regarding the Construction Codes, building permits, and certificates of occupancy, and all regulations issued pursuant to this chapter.